bracketloader/relayer-engine/README.md

 Make it easy to write the off-chain component of a wormhole cross-chain app (aka [xDapp](https://book.wormhole.com/dapps/4_whatIsanXdapp.html)).

-An xDapp developer can write their app specific logic for filtering what wormhole messages they care about, how to parse custom payloads and what actions to take on chain (or across many chains!).
+An xDapp developer can write their app-specific logic for filtering what wormhole messages they care about, how to parse custom payloads and what actions to take on chain (or across many chains!).

-The Goal is to create a project that is:
+The goal is to create a project that is:

 - Immediately intuitive
 - Idiomatic